bisectracky/bisectracky/README.md

 Just as a gentle reminder, you understand and agree that you are liable for all consequences of your utilization.
 I would advise you utilizing with care and prudence.

-Basically, per departmental requirement, I am not allowed to post school work except those explicitly permitted or required by the instructor.

 Last Update on Aug 14, 2022